Bugatti Chiron - Best hypercars

-How to you follow the Bugatti Veyron?
-With the Bugatti Chiron of course
+How do you follow the incredible Bugatti Veyron?
+With the Bugatti Chiron, of course

-It’s not exactly a ‘clean sheet’ replacement for the Veyron, as it carries over its basic architecture and a W16 engine.
-The wheelbase is the same, but the styling is new and the Chiron is a few cms longer and wider than its predecessor.
-The engine has been completely reworked, however, and produces a staggering 1,500bhp and 1,600Nm of torque, which Bugatti says is a 25 per cent increase in performance.
+The Chiron isn’t exactly a ‘clean sheet’ replacement for Veyron as it carries over some basic vehicle architecture and a W16 engine.
+The wheelbase is the same, but the styling is new and the Chiron is slightly longer and wider than its world record setting predecessor.
+The engine has been completely reworked, however, and now produces a staggering 1,500bhp and 1,600Nm of torque, which Bugatti says is a 25 per cent increase in performance.

-- 32. Bugatti Chiron - currently readingHow to you follow the Bugatti Veyron?
-With the Bugatti Chiron of course
+- 32. Bugatti Chiron - currently readingHow do you follow the incredible Bugatti Veyron?
+With the Bugatti Chiron, of course

 - 54. McLaren SennaIt's not the most powerful car in our list, but light weight and advanced aerodynamics put the Senna in the hyper club

-- 76. Pagani Huayra BCPagani's latest hypercar show-stopper mixes incredible looks with savage performance
+- 76. Pagani Huayra BCPagani's show-stopper mixes incredible looks with savage performance

 - 87. Porsche 918 SpyderA technological feast with awesome performance, the 918 Spyder was even cheap by hypercar standards at 'only' £650k